Start a Savings Plan for Your Kids

 January 11, 2018

 Children grow up so fast.
 One day you’re changing their diapers and the next day you’re driving them to college.
 Empty nest syndrome can be tough so being emotionally prepared is important.
 However, being equipped financially is key to your children’s success and your peace of mind.
+Start a savings plan for your kids so they can have an easier start into their adult life.

 According to the Institute of Education Sciences, the tuition cost for four years at a college or university ranges from $59,480 (public) to $129,900 (private).
 This doesn’t even include the cost of books, room and board, or other college expenses.
 So, it’s fair to say that it’s never too early to start saving for your children’s education.